Does the European Union need its own army? Afghanistan withdrawal revives an old debate.

 While acknowledging that clout, some of its most prominent politicians have argued for years that to become a true global power, the E.U. needs its own defense force, one that is independent of the U.S.-European NATO alliance and does not rely on the United States.

 The subject is controversial and the geopolitics are fraught.
 Many experts say the prospect of rolling out a free-standing E.U. military anytime soon is unrealistic.
-But the clamoring, which subsided somewhat after Biden’s election, has intensified in recent days, as European countries abruptly ended their evacuations ahead of the final American flight out of the Kabul airport.
+But the clamoring, which subsided somewhat after President Biden’s election, has intensified once more, after Biden rebuffed calls to keep U.S. troops in Afghanistan past the Aug.
+31 deadline.
+European leaders say that left them no choice but to cut short their evacuations, leaving thousands of their citizens and Afghan allies behind.

-E.U. foreign policy chief, Josep Borrell, asserted that his proposed joint rapid-deployment force of 5,000 troops could have helped to secure the airport, and that a coordinated European security strategy would have allowed the bloc more influence over the “timing and nature of the withdrawal.”
+E.U. foreign policy chief Josep Borrell asserted that a proposed joint rapid-deployment force of 5,000 troops could have helped to secure the Kabul airport, and that a coordinated European security strategy would have allowed the bloc more influence over the “timing and nature of the withdrawal.”

 “The only way forward is to combine our forces and strengthen not only our capacity, but also our will to act,” Borrell said following a meeting of E.U. defense ministers in Slovenia on Thursday.

-Other leaders have argued for “strategic autonomy,” an ill-defined E.U. buzzphrase that refers to the need for the bloc to become more self-sufficient on a range of issues, especially its security.
+Other leaders have argued for “strategic autonomy,” an ill-defined E.U. buzzphrase that refers to the need for the bloc to become more self-sufficient on a range of issues, especially security.
 French President Emmanuel Macron is one of the concept’s biggest boosters and has been calling for a “true European army” since he took office — while at one point criticizing NATO as brain dead.

 Some nations, especially the Baltic states, remain wary of duplicating NATO’s efforts and would be unlikely to support a new joint force.